2021

 Greater Manchester Mental Health NHS Fo… NHS England

-Concerns summary Family information regarding self-harm risk was disregarded when denied by the patient, and care coordinators lacked dedicated time for contemporaneous note-taking.
+Concerns summary (AI summary) Family information regarding self-harm risk was disregarded when denied by the patient, and care coordinators lacked dedicated time for contemporaneous note-taking.
 Carers' mental health needs were also not integrated into long-term plans.

 All Responded